 Welcome to our general amiibo guide!
 Figure Players have changed a lot since their introduction in Super Smash Bros.
 4. In that game, the AI couldn’t taunt, dash-dance, combo, or go off-stage, and we had to learn all of that the hard way.
 In fact, the Super Smash Bros. developers are a bit infamous within the community for telling us almost nothing about how FPs learn — we’ve had to figure out all of it ourselves.
 Today’s guide continues this trend, and we have included a figurative treasure trove of everything you need to know to train a powerful amiibo in Super Smash Bros.
 Ultimate.
 If you’re new to competitive training and want some beginner-friendly tips and tricks, you’ve come to the right place!

-As we know, an FP starts out at Level 1 and can be raised all the way to Level 50.
+As we know, an FP starts out at Level 1 and can level up all the way to Level 50.
 There’s more to this than meets the eye, though: FPs actually level up twice, in a way.
 In addition to having a visible level, they also have an invisible level, so to speak.
 The visible level ranges from 1 to 50: it’s the one you’re able to see on-screen.
 As for the invisible level — FPs are essentially regular CPU fighters that are then altered by training data saved to the figurine.
 At Level 1, an FP is actually using a “base AI” of a Level 1 CPU.
 As its visible level increases, so too does the invisible level of the base CPU.
 When the FP’s visible level reaches 43, it begins using a Level 9 base CPU instead.
 If you’ve read many of our character guides, you might recall them specifically mentioning Level 43 — that’s because their base AI becomes fully capable at that level, and thus their built-in combos and behaviors become (mostly) finalized.
-It’s also important to note that an FP’s CPU / invisible level will increase as usual even if its learning is switched off.
+It’s also important to note that an FP’s CPU / invisible level will increase as usual even if its learning isn’t on.
 If you raise an FP to Level 50 with its learning off the whole time, it’ll wind up identical to a Level 9 CPU of its respective character.

 Since FPs use a regular CPU AI as a base, there are some things you can never properly teach an FP to do.
 At Level 50, most characters have a handful of hard-coded combos programmed into their AIs.
-For example, if a Ness FP is taught to grab a lot, it’ll automatically use a down throw to forward air combo because that string is hard-coded into its artificial intelligence.
+For example, if you teach a Ness FP to grab a lot, it’ll automatically use a down throw to forward air combo because that string is hard-coded into its artificial intelligence.
 Unfortunately, this means you can’t really teach an FP to use a combo that has not been specifically hard-coded into its figurative brain.
 That’s okay though, because some fighters (such as Joker and Terry) have so many hard-coded combos that they’ll probably learn almost everything you want to teach them anyway.
 In general, FPs of Ultimate’s DLC fighters (minus Piranha Plant) are “smarter” than the rest, so keep that in mind if you’re looking to choose a character to train.

 If you’ve trained many amiibo before, you might remember having trouble teaching yours to use a particular move.
 Examples of this could include Bowser with Flying Slam or Pichu with Thunder.
 This is because certain characters have built-in aversions to specific moves; in other words, their base CPU we mentioned earlier has a low usage rate of the attack in question.
 Training amiibo is relative; so if a Bowser FP has a maxed-out Flying Slam value, that value is only relative to the number of times the base CPU would use it, if that makes sense.
 Please note that CPU move priorities are frequently changed between game updates, so some FPs may start behaving differently in new patches.